 Why Would You Want Dried Basil Leaves?

 This may seem like a very strange tutorial to cover today.
-But you would be shocked to learn the many benefits of drying basil at home instead of buying pre-dried basil from the store.
+But you would be shocked to learn why dry basil is not a bad idea at all, especially if you have lots of basil plants at home.

 However, the biggest reason people want to know how to dry fresh basil leaves isn’t necessarily for the benefits.
 More often than not, it’s actually because they just harvested a ton from the garden.